sjgosai/boda2/README.md

 - CUDA: 11.3

 # Installation Guide
 First install `torch`, then CODA can be installed from the latest version of the GITHUB repo.
+CODA was developed on `torch==1.13.1`.
 ```
 git clone https://github.com/sjgosai/boda2.git
 cd boda2/